Gedeon Richter PLC (BUD:RICHTER)

 CEO, Gedeon Richter

-Thank you very much, Homi.
-And finally, an outlook for '20 on 2025.
-We expect 2025 to be the first year when, VRAYLAR will no longer be a positive contributor to the rate of growth of the company in the sense that it will not increase the aggregate growth rate, but rather, grow slightly less than the underlying business.
-Overall, we expect to see 10% growth, which means that with high single digit growth in railar revenues, underlying the underlying business needs to grow slightly above 10%.
-Having grown 13 in, from '23 to '24, this is, bold and ambitious commitment.
+Thank you very much, Hamecz.
+Finally, an outlook on 2025.
+We expect 2025 to be the first year when ex-Vraylar will no longer be a positive contributor to the rate of growth of the company in the sense that it will not increase the aggregate growth rate, but rather grow slightly less than the underlying business.
+Overall, we expect to see 10% growth, which means that with high- single digit growth in ex-Vraylar revenues, the underlying business needs to grow slightly above 10%.

-It's not because we because, the probability of success or whatever is seen differently.
-It's simply the milestones that are potentially coming our way are just objectively lower and that's that.
+Here, our work is made no easier by the fact that significantly lower milestone income is expected in 2025 than in 2024.
+It's not because the probability of success or whatever is seen differently.
+Simply the milestones that are potentially coming our way are just objectively lower and that's that.
 In terms of costs, of course, this implies that we cannot grow the cost level, including operating costs, higher than revenues grow.
-And like I said, there are action items put in motion already to to make sure that we can deliver on that objective also.
-In CNS, I've already mentioned that there's a $200,000,000 drag on Evvy's revenue coming from this brand as a consequence of the Medicare plan d benefit re redesign.
+Like I said, there are action items put in motion already to make sure that we can deliver on that objective also.
+In CNS, I've already mentioned that there's a $200 million drag on AbbVie's revenue coming from this brand as a consequence of the Medicare Part D benefit redesign.

-Double digit volume growth should offset some of that.
-And this is how a 3,500,000,000.0 net sales, outlook has been communicated to you already by AbbVie.
-In, women's health, we continue to expect significant sales growth from Reaco.
-And, it's, like I said, driven by geographic extension, as the product is being rolled out into new geographies, including Australia and France, but also, the penetration of existing markets is a key objective for the commercial teams.
-Secondly, the work, we've already done in building our US presence should accelerate, in 2025 in women's health.
+The double digit volume growth should offset some of that, and this is how a $3.5 billion net sales outlook has been communicated to you already by AbbVie.
+In Women's Health, we continue to expect significant sales growth from Ryeqo and it's, like I said, driven by geographic extension as the product is being rolled out into new geographies, including Australia and France.
+Also, the penetration of existing markets is a key objective for the commercial teams.
+Secondly, the work we've already done in building our U.S. presence should accelerate in 2025 in Women's Health.
+When it comes to biotechnology, I've already explained what we've done and what the plans are.

 Róbert Réthy